Klosmi/WP-dev/WPDevNotes.md

 ## [Components with React](https://react.dev/learn/your-first-component)

-HTML wasn't built to be easily scalable, so you can't split a single page into separate files.
+HTML wasn't built to be easily scalable, so we can't split a single page into separate files.
 React solves this problem with components.
 A **component** is like creating new, custom HTML tags.
 While browsers already know tags like `<p>` for paragraphs or `<video>` for videos, React lets us define our own tags.

 For example, we can create a `<LoginForm>` component that displays a login form.
 These components are fully customizable, allowing us to control both how they look and how they behave.